camunda/camunda/CONTRIBUTING.md

       manually rebase `main` into the issue branch and retrigger a merge attempt.
    3. If there are CI errors the author of the pull request has to check if they are caused by its changes and address them.
+If they are flaky tests, please have a look at this [guide](docs/ci.md#determine-flakiness) on how to handle them.
-If they are flaky tests a merge can be retried with a comment with the content `bors retry`.
+      Once the CI errors are resolved, a merge can be retried with a comment with the content `bors retry`.

 ## Reviewing a pull request